 Athens is ideally situated in the centre of Greece with easy access to some of the most important archaeological sites of the country.
-This is why many visitors choose to easily and comfortably go on an Athens day trip to discover these treasures in the Greek mainland.
+This is why many visitors choose to easily and comfortably go on an Athens day trip to discover these treasures in the mainland.
 Such an Athens day trip is most frequently accompanied by professional guides so that you get the most of these tours.

 Athens Day Trip to Delphi

 An day trip to Delphi is among the most popular tours in Greece.
 Situated on the slopes of Mount Parnassus in central Greece, Ancient Delphi is a very important archaeological site in Greece.
 Visitors get to see the Temple of Apollo, where the famous oracle of Delphi was based, various remains from treasuries, sanctuaries and other buildings, and certainly the Ancient Theatre with the amazing mountain views.
 The highest point of Ancient Delphi is where the Ancient Stadium was found, while the Temple of Athena Pronea (also known as Tholos) is found at the lowest point.